anikoko/DSP-Final-Project/README.md

 two main files: one is a simple python file, the other is a jupiter notebook for easy demo purposes

-Note:
+Notes:
-1. the data was too large to be uploaded, see the teams task to get the file
+1. the data was too large to be uploaded, pleas,see the teams task to get the file
-2. accident_analysis_final.py - is a first draft and can be ignored.
+2. accident_analysis_final.py and pandas_tasks.py - are initial drafts and can be ignored.

 Contents and tasks:
-pandas_tasks.py
+preprocessing.py
 1. Pandas
 1)	Make sure all string-numbers are transformed into numerical columns
 2)	Transform date to pd.date and Time to the time value.